IRONICBo/mem-mcp-server/README.md

 - `validate_recent(n: int = 5)`
   - Validate the N most recent commits for alignment patterns.
 Useful for session reviews and quality assurance.

-See [DEBUGGING_VALIDATION.md](DEBUGGING_VALIDATION.md) for comprehensive documentation on validation features.

 ### Health Check